mim-Armand/Physics_Stuff/README.md

 - **Frame-dragging**: (also called the Lense–Thirring effect for rotational frame-dragging) The effect of the rotation of a massive body on the space-time field around it.
 This was confirmed at 2011 from the data that was provided by a NASA satelite sent to orbit for this reason. ( for earth it was 0.000011 degree per year ).
 Qualitatively, frame-dragging can be viewed as the gravitational analog of electromagnetic induction.
 - **van der Waals forces**: relatively weak electric forces that attract neutral molecules to one another in gases, in liquefied and solidified gases, and in almost all organic liquids and solids.
 - **The spin Hall effect of light (SHEL)**: is the photonic analogue of the spin Hall effect in electronic systems, in which the electron spin and role of an applied electric field are replaced by the polarization of an incident light wave and the refractive index gradient of the sample material, respectively.
+- **Tsirelson's bound**: is an upper limit to quantum mechanical correlations between distant events.
+Given that quantum mechanics violates Bell inequalities (i.e., it cannot be described by a local hidden-variable theory), a natural question to ask is how large can the violation be.
+In general, this bound is lower than the bound that would be obtained if more general theories, only constrained by "no-signalling" were considered. ( 85% vs 75% for local hidden vars )